project-cemetery/config/README.md

 }
 ```

 That is all.
-We can use `getConfig` in any place of our application, or pass the result to DI container, or something else.
+We can use `getConfig` in any place of our application, or pass the result to DI container, etc.